Who's Who in the Theatre: 1970s and 1980s: fifteenth to seventeenth editions

 Ian Herbert was editor for the fifteenth to seventeenth editions, in 1972, 1977 and 1981.
 He had joined Pitmans from Cambridge and took on Who's Who in the Theatre when Gaye was unable to continue.
 There was no budget to employ outside researchers and Herbert recruited his wife and, in the words of The Guardian, "convert[ed] the front-room of their home into an office awash with programmes, cast-lists, and career biographies".
 In the fifteenth edition, Broadway and Off-Broadway productions were included in the playbill section, and the list of "Notable Productions and Revivals" and the cumulative obituary – more than 300 pages between them – were dropped.
 Biographies of people from continental Europe were largely omitted "to retain the book's concentration on English-speaking theatre".
 The 1977 edition was reset in a modern and more readable typeface that made it possible to reduce the length of the book substantially.

 The seventeenth and last edition was published in two volumes.
 Between its completion and publication, the Gale Research company of Detroit, which had taken over as publisher, closed its London office, dispensed with Herbert and attempted to edit the book from its American headquarters.
 The price soared between the 1977 and 1981 editions, the former selling for £15 and the latter for £129.

-In 1978, Gale published Who Was Who in the Theatre, a four-volume selection from the first fifteen editions of Who's Who in the Theatre.
-It was edited anonymously from Gale's Detroit office and comprised 4,100 biographies, but omitted, with no explanation, top names such as Edith Evans, John Gielgud and Laurence Olivier.
+In 1978, Gale published Who Was Who in the Theatre, a four-volume selection of the deceased or inactive individuals from the first fifteen editions of Who's Who in the Theatre.
+It was edited anonymously from Gale's Detroit office and comprised 4,100 biographies.
 In 1982 the company launched a series entitled Contemporary Theatre, Film and Television, providing biographical articles on American and some British performers, and other people associated with stage and screen.